Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 <i>Daniel Edens</i>

 Aasta woke up again and pinched herself.

-“Okay good, I’m actually awake this time, what the heck happened I must’ve went through five nightmares last night, I feel like I didn’t get any sleep.”
-Aasta gets ready for work, approaches her Tasla and reaches for the car door, slowly creeping it open, cautiously looking for Dan to appear.
-Dan never did.
-“Okay I’m actually awake now, what did I expect?
+“Okay... good, I’m actually awake this time.
+What the heck happened?
+I must’ve experienced five nightmares last night...
+I feel like I didn’t get any sleep at all.”

+Aasta got ready for work, approaching her Tasla and reaching for the car door, slowly creeping it open, cautiously looking for Dan to appear.

+No Dan.
+What a relief.

+“Okay," Aasta reasoned.
+"I’m actually awake now, what did I expect?
 I just need to get through this day.
 It’s Friday, and a weekend of sleep is almost here.”

-Aasta picks up a Coffee Traveler at Starbucks on the way to work.
+Aasta picked up a Coffee Traveler at Starbucks on the way to work.
+Arriving at the office, she hears a voice to her right.

-Arrives at work, “Oh wow thanks Aasta!
-Everyone look Aasta bought us all coffee!” said Erika, one of Aasta’s engineering coworkers.
-‘It’s actually all mine, there’s a Keurig in the break room for a reason.’
-Aasta replied sharply.
-‘Oh, sorry, I… okay I’ll use the Keurig.’
+“Oh wow, thanks, Aasta!
+Everyone, look!
+Aasta bought us all coffee!” said Erika, one of Aasta’s engineering coworkers.

+"It’s actually all mine, there’s a Keurig in the break room for a reason," Aasta replied sharply.

+"Oh, sorry, I… okay I’ll use the Keurig."

+Erika slunk away from the room, dejected.
+Aasta triumphantly took a sip of her coffee, a smug grin on her face.
+That was one obstacle out of the way.

 The hours flew by as Aasta coded.
-At around 2 hours left of work, ‘I feel like I squashed this bug of code before’, Aasta thought to herself.
-About an hour later, Dan from the ethics department appears next to her cubicle.
+At around 2 hours left of work, she began to experience peculiar recollections.

+'I feel like I squashed this bug in the code before,' Aasta thought to herself.

+About an hour later, Dan from the ethics department appeared next to her cubicle.

-DAN: “Hey!
-I haven’t talked to you in awhile, I just wanted to discuss something.
+“Hey!"
+Dan exclaimed.
+"I haven’t talked to you in awhile, I just wanted to discuss something.
 I think you need to see this.”

-AASTA: “Hey, Dan.
+“Hey, Dan.
 What is it?”
+Aasta forced a grin.
+She was so close to the weekend, she could stomach just a bit more human interaction.

-DAN: “Statistics.
-I think these would be relevant to you.
+“Statistics," Dan noted.
+"I think these would be relevant to you.
 Look here.”

-AASTA: “Oh yeah, you’re showing me the dip in sales of the BEN15s after the November 27th upload of our software.
+“Oh yeah, you’re showing me the dip in sales of the BEN15s after the November 27th upload of our software.
 Some hacker nosed his way into my code and exposed our ethical decision making.
 Don’t people have better things to do?”

-DAN: “Wow, yes you read my mind exactly, I was…
+“Uh...
+Wow, yes you read my mind exactly, I was ..."

-AASTA: “I already know what you’re going to say, and you know what, FINE, I’ll change it, I’ll CONFORM to society, cause that’s what everyone seems to care about these days.
-We want more money, let's push logic aside and please the BEN15 owners and investors.
+“I already know what you’re going to say, and, hey, you know what?
+I'll CHANGE my algorithm to CONFORM to society, 'cause that’s what everyone seems to care about these days.
+We want more money, right?
+Let's push logic aside and pander to the BEN15 owners and investors.
 Let’s hit pedestrians who have zero chance of survival instead of using the fully capable safety features of the BEN15 which give Tasla drivers a high chance of survival.
 I know Tasla’s quarterly report is due today, and that’s the main reason you’re here.
 I’ll change the code and upload it today.”

 “Thanks a lot!”
-Dan replied, with a smile.
-“I’ll ask the VP to give you a raise.
-I hope you have a great weekend!”
+Dan replied, with a glowing smile.
+“I'm sure Kirstin will give you a raise!
+Have a great weekend!”

-“Yeah, you too.”
+“Yeah, yeah, you too.”
 Aasta replied in a monotone voice.

 Aasta spent the last hour of work changing the code that prioritized pedestrians over the driver.
-She made it so that this time it weighed the value of each person to society.
-‘This algorithm of saving people based on their expected contribution to society covers the ethical tests of utilitarian, virtue, and justice.
-In an ethical situation, the software will kill the least amount of potential worth to society, which is the best outcome for everyone.
+She made it so that this time, the algorithm weighed the value of each person to society.

+‘This algorithm of saving people based on their expected contribution to society covers the ethical tests of utilitarian, virtue, and justice,' thought Aasta.
+'In an ethical situation, the software will kill the least amount of potential worth to society, which is the best outcome for everyone.
 I don’t believe that choosing one person over the other solely based on expected financial contribution to society is right, so I incorporated selflessness and community service of each person into my algorithm to satisfy my virtues.
 It definitely matches the virtues of my company, to minimize damage to society while advertising the BEN15 as a vehicle that keeps the driver safe.
 Lastly, justice is served when the choice is between criminals and innocent people.
-I still think the previous method of sacrificing the car’s safety over any pedestrian was better, but this algorithm has a utilitarian, virtue, and justice mixture of my ethics, my company’s ethics, and society’s ethics.
+I still think the previous method of sacrificing the car’s safety over any pedestrian was better, but this algorithm has a utilitarian, virtue, and justice mixture of my ethics, my company’s ethics, and society’s ethics.'

-Aasta made the finishing touches to her code, modeled it in the virtual reality simulator with a few ethical situations between animals and humans, criminals and innocent people, and a mixture of the above.
+Aasta made the finishing touches to her code, then modeled it in the virtual reality simulator with a few ethical situations between animals and humans, criminals and innocent people, and mixtures of the above.
 Satisfied with the results, Aasta pushed the code to GitHub and released a firmware update to all BEN15 vehicles.

 Aasta entered her BEN15 after work and waited for the firmware update to install.
 “Go home,” she ordered.
 BEN15 replied “Acknowledged.
 Going home.”
-On the way home Aasta couldn’t help but notice the news that a BEN15 vehicle had killed a duck instead of running over a wallet full of cash.
-‘Oops, I’ll have to fix that bug on Monday.
+On the way home Aasta couldn’t help but notice the news: a BEN15 vehicle had killed a duck instead of running over a wallet full of cash.

+‘Oops, I’ll have to fix that bug on Monday,' Aasta thought, turning off her phone.
+'Enough news.
 I need to relax.’
-Turns off phone.

-Aasta suddenly recalled the train incident about 29 minutes into her ride home when she noticed she was 100 yards from a train track.
+Aasta suddenly recalled the train incident about 29 minutes into her ride home.
+She was 100 yards from a train track; the situation was exactly as she remembered it.

 “STOP” she yelled.

 “Pulling over.”
 BEN15 replied.

 Another BEN15 that was behind Aasta changed lanes quickly to avoid hitting Aasta and proceeded towards the tracks.

 “Oh no..”
-Aasta said outloud.
-“They’re going to… oh NO.” Aasta reaches to honk the horn and remembered BEN15s don’t have horns.
+Aasta said aloud.
+“They’re going to… oh NO!”

+Aasta reached to honk the horn, but suddenly remembered that BEN15s don’t have horns.

 “What do I do?”

-A few hours later, Tasla made a news release on what had occurred with the BEN15 that got slammed by a train.
+A few hours later, Tasla made a news release on what had occurred with the BEN15 that got slammed by the train.
 Aasta read the news article nervously.
 It turns out the bums on the side of the road were actually scientists conducting an experiment on the air drag of trains.
 The driver was a good citizen, but the scientists happened to have higher scores on the ‘contribution to society’ scale.

 The next morning, there were multiple news reports of other ethical incidents that occurred across the county.
-There was a situation where a BEN15 hit a deer instead of a human baby.
-‘That’s good news at least.’
-Aasta thought.
-Another where a politician was hit instead of a Turkey.
-Turns out the politician had betrayed his own country and was making illegal deals.
-“Wow, I didn’t think BEN15 could detect that.”
+In particular, there was a situation where a BEN15 hit a deer instead of a human baby.

+‘That’s good news at least,’ Aasta thought.

+Another article highlighted an incident where a politician named David was hit instead of a Turkey.
+It later turned out that the politician had betrayed his own country and was making illegal deals with the mafia.

+“Wow, I didn’t think BEN15 could detect that," Aasta said to herself, incredulous.

 Dan sent an email to Aasta thanking her for her hard work and mentioned that her raise would be in place by Wednesday.